 We Americans like castles.
 We even build our own we like them so much.
 Ours aren’t old though.

 Travelers like old castles the best.
 We like them still standing.
 We think they are all in Tuscany.
-We prefer them on flat surfaces so we don’t have to trek up steep hills.
+Furthermore, we prefer them on flat surfaces so we don’t have to trek up steep hills.
 That fact eliminates lots of castles from our short list of the best.

 So I give you Vigoleno.
 It’s in Emilia.
 That’s the western part of the region we know as Emilia Romagna.
 You know it as the region of the best food, but you must consider The Castles of the Duchy of Parma, Piacenza and Pontremoli for its concentration of castles, Romanesque churches and spas to be one of the most compelling destinations in Italy.

 But back to Vigoleno.
 Here’s how you get in the walled city.
 You enter through a passageway that can be observed from the tower and walk up the ramp to the town gate.
 The walls that flank you are topped with Ghibelline merlons.
 Those are the upright things at the top of the wall that the guys with the weapons hid behind until they exposed themselves in order to shoot you with an arrow or two.
 The space between them where the shooting happens is called a crenel, and together they make up a crenelated wall.

 Impressive, isn’t it?
 The tower is the Mastio or Keep in English.
 For a four euro charge you can climb to the top of the mastio for views of the borgo, the internal village, from above.
 Each room has different exhibits teaching you things about the medieval period while you rest your aching legs.
 One room even tries to satisfy our popular obsession with torture.

 Ah, the walkways!
 And more Ghibelline merlons than you can shake a stick at!